judeavery/judeavery/README.md

-JUDE AVERY /ln
+JUDE AVERY -
-Data Scientist
+Data Scientist -
-Graduate from the University of Texas at Dallas Proficient in Python, SQL, R, and others. reach me @ discord - mcswagboss email - judesamuelavery@me.com
+Graduate from the University of Texas at Dallas Proficient in Python, SQL, R, and others. reach me @ discord - mcswagboss or email - judesamuelavery@me.com